+6. Invest in low fee index funds

 Make paying off your high interest debt (anything over 5%) a priority.
 Once this is accomplished, it’s time to build wealth!
 Investing sounds scary, but it’s quite simple if you stick with index funds.
 If you asked your financial advisor how you should invest, they’d probably tell you to put your money into actively managed funds.
 They make money off the high fees, but over a 10 year or longer period almost all actively managed funds will underperform low fee index funds.
 For example, an index fund might return 10% on average over 10 years, but an actively managed mutual fund might only return 8%.
 Add the 1% fee to this and you’re only actually making a 7% return!
 This small percentage change will add up to hundreds of thousands of dollars in the long term.
 Always choose index funds and keep an eye on fees.
-Never pay more than .5% on a fee for an investment fund.
-I like Ally because they offer high performing, low cost index funds.
-Plus they offer a sweet $200 welcome bonus!
+I’d also recommend using an investment firm like M1 Finance that doesn’t charge commission or managemend fees.

 7. Start investing as early as possible